sswahn/router/README.md

 import Router from '@sswahn/router'
 ```

-Define your route components and custom 404 component.
+Define your routes path and components.
 ```javascript
 import Home from './components/Home' import About from './components/About'